Dowscope/Utilities/README.md

 - 2022/04/04 - Added the WeatherBoard Vue Component.
 Uses a simple API call to display a temperture and status.
 - 2022/04/21 - Added a simple modal wordpress plugin.
 - 2025/06/30 - Added a simple file finder for an online website
+- 2026/05/21 - Added my arch installer script for the automation of when I do a fresh install.